Mosser Hobnail Glass

 Made now — not decades ago.

-Even if the mold itself was an old one, the glass is modern.
+Even if the mould itself was an old one, the glass is modern.

 Characteristics: very crisp detail, consistent color/glass quality, predictable finish.